 The economy did indeed begin to slow in 2006.
+[KH: Wasn’t it near what most people thought was capacity at the time?
+In other words, wasn’t slowing a good thing, otherwise we risked inflationary pressures?
+And of course, “slow down” means “continuing to grow, but more slowly,” which is different than “shrink.
+Recommendation: Please source / back up this statement and show how close GDP / employment was to traditional measures of potential GDP / full employment.]
 Nationwide house prices, which had risen an average 11% annually for five years, peaked early in 2006 and declined for the rest of the year.
 Although the economy as a whole grew at a solid 2.4% during 2006 as business investment and household spending held up, housing construction declined for the first time [since 19XX].
-As shown in the chart, residential construction employment peaked in April 2006 and fell by [XX%] for the year.
+As shown in the chart, residential construction employment peaked in April 2006 [PA not clear from the chart that peak was 4/06 – need clearer chart or text change] and fell by [XX%] for the year.

 By the fall of 2006, concerns intensified.
+[KH: Please explain and source this statement.
+Whose concerns?
+Concerns about what?
+If it’s just the FRBSF paper, I think that is insufficient.
+Recommendation: Strike this sentence or be precise.
+I prefer striking it.]
 The Treasury yield curve inverted in 2006 for the first time since the previous recession, one common sign of a coming recession.
+[WMT: Particularly in cases where we are using a footnote to explain “jargon”, we need to make sure that the footnote is in plain English.]
 While there was much debate over the reasons for the inverted yield curve, a Federal Reserve Bank of San Francisco publication in November 2006 asked “Is a Recession Imminent?” and argued [brief description of the argument in that paper.]
 [Refer to other sources; explain monetary policy at the time.]

-However, with the broader economy still growing robustly and the glut of foreign savings seeking haven in the U.S. , many observers, including Fed Chairman Bernanke, argued that the probability of a recession during 2007 and 2008 remained low and that a “soft landing” was likely.
+However, with the broader economy still growing robustly and the glut of foreign savings seeking haven in the U.S. [PA this is an example of where statements need to be supported by some data] many observers, including Fed Chairman Bernanke, argued that the probability of a recession during 2007 and 2008 remained low and that a “soft landing” was likely.
 Indeed, through most of 2007, consumers, still awash in gains from earlier housing and stock-market appreciation, were able to spend enough to keep the economy growing.
 [Consider adding quote from the President’s Economic Report for 2008.]
+[WMT: Same comment.
+I think that it is better to state what happened and then add commentary, rather than the other way around.]

 Late 2007 through mid-2008: Some housing trouble, liquidity crisis and mild recession